Alaska Fish and Wildlife Fund 2023 Request for Proposals

-The National Fish and Wildlife Foundation (NFWF) is soliciting proposals to further the conservation of species and habitats in Alaska.
+The National Fish and Wildlife Foundation (NFWF) is soliciting proposals to further conservation of species and habitats in Alaska.
 The Alaska Fish and Wildlife Fund (AFWF) invests in projects that achieve or substantially lead to measurable on-the-ground conservation outcomes and fill key information gaps through assessments and strategic monitoring that result in improved habitat or population management actions.
-Since 2008, the AFWF has awarded over $12.1 million to 152 projects.
-These projects have leveraged over $26.7 million in matching funds and in-kind contributions for a total conservation impact of $38.8 million.
-In 2022, the AFWF expects to award approximately $680,000 in grants.
+Since 2008, the AFWF has awarded $13.1 million to 160 projects.
+These projects have leveraged almost $28 million in matching funds and in-kind contributions for a total conservation impact of $41.1 million.
+In 2023, the AFWF expects to award approximately $650,000 in grants.

 Support for the AFWF is provided by the U.S. Fish and Wildlife Service (USFWS), U.S. Forest Service (USFS), and various other sources.
 Grants may be awarded using one or more of these sources of funding.